codesis/1dv610_L2/README.md

 # Assignment 2 and 4 for the course 1DV610
 ###### Author: Emma Källström

+## What is implemented
+The application forms a very simple CRUD app.
+The application has all the required Test Cases for the assignment implemented, plus thirteen (13) extra Test Cases which handles updating the user's password and deleting an existing user.

+### The user may:
+##### *Parts of CRUD within parantheses*
+* Register a new user (Create)
+* Login an existing user (Read)
+* Update the logged in user's password (Update)
+* Delete an existing user (Delete)

 ## How to install
 ##### Programming language: PHP
 ### Local instructions: